 Background: The FDA in a Memorandum of Understanding recognizes the Conference for Food Protection (CFP) as a voluntary national organization qualified to develop standards to promote food protection.
 The FDA encourages agencies of government to accept certificates issued by listed certifiers as meeting their jurisdiction's food safety knowledge and certification requirements.
-The American National Standards Institute (ANSI) hasindependently evaluated these certification programs under an agreement with the Conference for Food Protection.
+The American National Standards Institute (ANSI) has independently evaluated these certification programs under an agreement with the Conference for Food Protection.

-Certification Program Recognition:
+Certification Program Recognition

-The State of Georgia Department of Public Health (DPH)'s Environmental Health office recognizes the American National Standards Institute (ANSI) as an accrediting organization.
+Georgia Department of Public Health (DPH)'s Environmental Health office recognizes the American National Standards Institute (ANSI) as an accrediting organization.
 ANSI, as a recognized accrediting organization for personnel certification in food safety, is a source to meet Certified Food Safety Manager (CFSM) certification requirements.
 Generally, Georgia recognizes a food safety course that consists of at least an 8-hour minimum curriculum (including test time).
 In addition, Georgia will only accept food safety exams that are currently certified through ANSI as meeting the Conference for Food Protection requirements.
-A link to the ANSI website can be found at the Environmental Health website at www.georgiaeh.us for more information.
+A link to the ANSI website can be found at the Environmental Health website at https://dph.georgia.gov/environmental-health for more information.

 The following food service operations are not required to have a food safety certified owner or manager (i.e., CFSM):

 - 1. A mobile food service unit that does not do any processing of food onboard other than holding and serving does not require a CFSM on board the unit.
-Food is loaded onto the unit prepackaged in single servings ready to be served to the consumer or limited to commercially processed PHF/TCS, ready-to-eat foods that only require warming prior to service.
+Food is loaded onto the unit prepackaged in single servings ready to be served to the consumer or limited to commercially processed TCS, ready-to-eat foods that only require warming prior to service.
 These also could be units where all food is processed at their base of operation and their unit is just a holding and service (or vending) unit.
-Examples of these types of units are the vehicle vender as referenced in Rule -.08 subsections (1) (b) 1. & 2. and the hotdog/food cart as referenced in Rule -.08 subsection (1) (b) 3. or could be a fully enclosed-type units where no food processing is taking place on board the units. - Food service establishments that serve non-PHF/non-TCS foods (or nonpotentially hazardous foods) requiring limited preparation, such as popcorn or snow cones.
-In addition, foods that prove to be non-PHF/non-TCS foods as defined within Rule -.01 of the Chapter would be considered as well.
-Further, these establishments could be food service establishments that do serve PHF/TCS foods (or potentially hazardous foods) that are prepared within a central kitchen and transported to food service establishments owned by the permit holder of the central kitchen.

-3. All temporary food service establishments that are in compliance with Rule -.08 subsection (2) (a) of the Chapter.
+Examples of these types of units are the vehicle vender as referenced in Rule -.08 subsections (1) (b) 1. & 2. and the hotdog/food cart as referenced in Rule -.08 subsection (1) (b) 3. or could be a fully enclosed-type units where no food processing is taking place on board the units. - 2.
+Food service establishments that serve non-TCS foods requiring limited preparation, such as popcorn or snow cones.
+In addition, foods that prove to be non-TCS foods as defined within Rule -.01 of the Chapter would be considered as well.
+Further, these establishments could be food service establishments that do serve TCS foods that are prepared within a central kitchen and transported to food service establishments owned by the permit holder of the central kitchen. - 3.
+All temporary food service establishments that are in compliance with Rule -.08 subsection (2) (a) of the Chapter.

-Food Protection Manager Certification.
+Food Protection Manager Certification